DEVOTIONALS

 “I try to keep Him first in my life, what more should I do?”

-Certainly it is admirable to keep Jesus in His rightful place, but
+Certainly it’s admirable to keep Jesus in His rightful place, but

 there is more.
-The way we treat others is an indication of what is
+The way we treat others indicates how much of

-in our heart.
-Others see what is visible in us, but Jesus reads our
+Jesus is in our heart.
+Others see what is visible in us, but Jesus

-hearts, so He knows why we do what we do; He knows our motives
+reads our hearts, so He knows why we do what we do.
+He also

 If the things we do for others is a means of feeding our ego or

-enhancing our image to others, then we are doing them for all
+enhancing our image, then we are doing them for all the wrong

-the wrong reasons.
-When we do what Jesus wants us to do, we
+reasons.
+When we do what Jesus wants us to do, we should be

-should be motivated by a genuine concern for others and a
+motivated by a genuine concern for others and a desire to be

 When Jesus was in human form, He was limited in what He could